July 2023 Northeastern United States floods: New York

 1,000 flights across New York airports, including LaGuardia Airport and John F. Kennedy International Airport, were cancelled, and more than 200 were delayed across those two airports.
 Rainfall in the Bronx forced a brief delay in an MLB game between the New York Yankees and Chicago Cubs.
 A 43-year-old woman drowned after bring swept away by floodwaters in Highland Falls.

 Governor Hochul stated that damage would likely exceed $37 million, the threshold for a federal disaster declaration.
 New York United States Senator Chuck Schumer said on July 17 that the damage to West Point alone was in excess of $100 million according to the United States Army Corps of Engineers.

 On July 16, additional flash floods affected the New York metropolitan area, this time focused on Long Island.
 Ground stops were imposed at LaGuardia Airport and John F. Kennedy International Airport.
-The flooding also led to a crash on New York State Route 27 late Sunday morning, injuring a police officer, with small parts highway shutting.
+The flooding also led to a crash on New York State Route 27 late Sunday morning, injuring a police officer, with small parts of the highway closing.
 Heavy rain also resulted in a baseball game between the Los Angeles Dodgers and New York Mets be delayed by over 3 hours.
 In Islip, 3.04 in of rain poured down in one hour, causing flooding across roadways in and around Islip and in Suffolk County.